top of page

 Do you draw out a familiar Angry reaction?

-Personal anger can manifest as overt or passive-aggressive behaviours in relationships, such as provoking angry responses from people who are not naturally inclined or motivated to react that way.
-Although unconscious, these actions can reflect deep-rooted rejection.
-They involve turning against others and oneself, engaging in self-sabotage and attacks, and sometimes experiencing unexplained irritation and negative thoughts.
+Personal anger can manifest as overt or passive-aggressive behaviours in relationships.
+The behaviour can manifest as provoking angry responses from people who are not naturally inclined or motivated to react that way.
+Although unconscious, these actions can reflect deep-rooted issues around rejection, and more.
+These can involve interpersonal issues of turning against others and oneself, engaging in self-sabotage and attacks.
+It may be the experiences of unexplainable irritation and negative thoughts.
 Such patterns may be connected to an unconscious, learned response to unmet needs arising from current or past experience.

 A first step in managing anger is making space in thought to start observing your reactions to certain life events.
 It requires a gradual process of allowing yourself to develop new ways of viewing things and gently regulating the neural response.
 Everyone is worth an improved sense of self.
 Let’s meet and talk, and the quality of our connection can help you.